Pushing the Limits of Block Rotations in Post-Training Quantization: Additional Implementation Details

 where \( \log s' = \max( \lfloor X/s \rfloor, 2^{e-1}) - m \) for target alphabet \( \mathcal{A} \) defined by \( m \) mantissa bits and \( e \) exponent bits.
 We adhere to the OCP specification~\cite{ocp2024mx}, which defines \(e=2\) and \(m=1\) for FP4.
 We quantize weights and activations symmetrically with zero point \( z = 0 \).
 For FP4 weights, scaling factor \( s \in \mathbb{R} \) is optimized per-channel via linear search to minimize the MSE loss between the full-precision and quantized weights.
 For FP4 activations, scaling factor \( s = \Vert X \Vert_\infty / (2^{q-1} - 1) \) is defined dynamically per-token.
 For MXFP4 weights and activations, scaling factors are defined for each group of 32 elements and are rounded down to a power of 2.
 For example, the scaling factor for the \( j \)-th block in activation vector \( X \) is \( \log s_{\{j\}} = \log \left( \left\lfloor \Vert X_{\{j\}} \Vert_\infty / (2^{q-1} - 1) \right\rfloor \right) \).

 \paragraph{Algorithm hyperparameters.} When applying GPTQ, the calibration set is constructed from 128 samples of 2048-token sequences drawn from the WikiText2 training set.
 We use the dampened covariance matrix \( \Tilde{X}^T\Tilde{X} + \lambda I_d \), where \( \Tilde{X} \) denotes the rotated and quantized activations and \( \lambda \) is 1\% of the average diagonal of \( \Tilde{X}^T \Tilde{X} \).
-We similarly use the dampened covariance matrix when applying Qronos, but choose \( \lambda \) to be based on the maximum singular value of the covariance matrix such that \( \lambda = \alpha \cdot \sigma_1 \) with \( \alpha=1e^{-3} \) as proposed by Zhang \textit{et al.}~\cite{zhang2025qronos}.
+We similarly use the dampened covariance matrix when applying Qronos, but choose \( \lambda \) to be based on the maximum singular value of the covariance matrix such that \( \lambda = \alpha \cdot \sigma_1 \) with \( \alpha=1e^{-3} \) as proposed by \citealt{zhang2026qronos}.
 For both GPTQ and Qronos, we quantize weights in descending order of the diagonal of \( \Tilde{X}^T \Tilde{X} \), as it has become common practice~\cite{franco2025improving, colbert2025axe} and can provably improve error correction~\cite{zhang2025provable}.
-Note that, when composing \OurMethod~with GPTQ or Qronos, \( \Tilde{X} \) is also permuted.
-When calibration permutations with {MassDiff}, we use only one sample of a 2048-token sequence randomly drawn from WikiText2; additional samples did not consistently yield additional benefit.
-When learning rotations, we draw 800 samples of 2048-token sequences for Cayley SGD, as proposed in~\cite{SpinQuant}.
+Note that, when composing \OurAlgo~with GPTQ or Qronos, \( \Tilde{X} \) is also permuted.
+When calibrating permutations with {MassDiff}, we use only one sample of a 2048-token sequence randomly drawn from WikiText2; additional samples did not consistently yield additional benefit (see Appendix~\ref{appendix:ablations}, Table~\ref{tbl:massdiff_zigzag_128k}).
+When learning rotations, we draw 800 samples of 2048-token sequences for Cayley SGD, as proposed by~\citealt{SpinQuant}.
 In both cases, we still draw 128 samples for GPTQ or Qronos if error correction is applied.
-Unlike SpinQuant, which is applied after activation quantization but before weight quantization, we apply Cayley SGD for 100 epochs after both weights and activations have been quantized using the straight-through estimator~\cite{bengio2013estimating}.
-All other hyperparameters (\textit{e.g.}, learning rate and batch size) remain unchanged from the original study by Liu \textit{et al.} \cite{SpinQuant}.
+Unlike the original study by~\citealt{SpinQuant}, which optimized rotations after applying activation quantization but before weight quantization, we apply Cayley SGD for 100 epochs after both weights and activations have been quantized using the straight-through estimator~\cite{bengio2013estimating}.
+All other hyperparameters (\textit{e.g.}, learning rate and batch size) remain unchanged from the original study.

+We implement all variants of \OurAlgo~in PyTorch with the Brevitas quantization library based on v0.12.1 \cite{brevitas_v12_1}, using their unmodified implementations of existing algorithms such as GPTQ, Qronos, QuaRot, and SpinQuant.
+We quantize all models using a single AMD Instinct MI210 GPU \footnote{AMD, AMD Instinct, and combinations thereof are trademarks of Advanced Micro Devices, Inc.} with 64GB of memory.